 Tropical Cyclone Filipo

-Filipo is a Tropical Cyclone impacting Mozambique with gusty winds and torrential rains.
+Filipo was a Tropical Cyclone impacting Mozambique with gusty winds and torrential rains.
 On March 11, 2024, Filipo made landfall in Mozambique, on the one-year anniversary of Cyclone Freddy’s second landfall in Mozambique.

 The system is expected to re-enter open waters and briefly restrengthen.